-- a) Encourage La Crosse County municipalities to provide for the public recreation needs of all segments of the population. - 1.
-Facilitate continued utilization of the La Crosse County Outdoor Recreation Plan (2019). - 2.
+a) Encourage La Crosse County municipalities to provide for the public recreation needs of all segments of the population.

+- 1. Facilitate continued utilization of the La Crosse County Outdoor Recreation Plan (2019). - 2.
 Ensure recreation and park space is made available as a required part of urban density development. - 3.
-Incorporate scenic areas and viewsheds in La Crosse County into a system of protected open spaces, scenic trails and parks. - b) Protect groundwater resources, distribution systems, recharge areas, and wellheads from contamination, degradation, and overdevelopment. - 1.
-Identify ways to prevent further groundwater contamination, identify appropriate locations for new wells, and make more efficient and economical use of existing wells. - 2.
-Encourage wellhead protection ordinances for municipal wells within the county. - c) Manage solid waste and wastewater treatment facilities in an environmentally sensitive manner. - 1.
-Work with La Crosse County's Solid Waste Policy Board to implement the recommendations of the Solid Waste Management Plan. - 2.
+Incorporate scenic areas and viewsheds in La Crosse County into a system of protected open spaces, scenic trails and parks.

+b) Protect groundwater resources, distribution systems, recharge areas, and wellheads from contamination, degradation, and overdevelopment.

+- 1. Identify ways to prevent further groundwater contamination, identify appropriate locations for new wells, and make more efficient and economical use of existing wells. - 2.
+Encourage wellhead protection ordinances for municipal wells within the county.

+c) Manage solid waste and wastewater treatment facilities in an environmentally sensitive manner.

+- 1. Work with La Crosse County's Solid Waste Policy Board to implement the recommendations of the Solid Waste Management Plan. - 2.
 Strengthen service relationships and properly manage solid waste disposal within the region. - 3.
 Ensure that landfill areas are zoned properly and ensure appropriate buffer areas of either industrial uses or green spaces. - 4.
 Ensure that there will be a sufficient growth plan for landfill areas or determine an alternative solution if the current area is not desired for growth. - 5.
-Continue to maintain the nonproliferation of additional water treatment facilities but recognize that connection to an existing treatment facility is not always cost-effective or environmentally sound and that there may be instances where a small sewage treatment facility is the most effective solution. - 6.
+Support connection to existing waste water treatment facilities when it's a cost effective, environmentally conscious solution. - 6.
 Require site plans and density guidelines (dwelling units per acre) before approval of municipal sewer extensions to residential subdivisions.